ray-project/kuberay/apiserver/DEVELOPMENT.md

 * `make cluster` -- creates a local kind cluster, using the configuration from `hack/kind-cluster-config.yaml`.
 It creates a port mapping allowing for the service running in the kind cluster to be accessed on  `localhost:31888` for HTTP and `localhost:31887` for RPC.
 * `make clean-cluster` -- deletes the local kind cluster created with `make cluster`
 * `load-image` -- loads the docker image defined by the `IMG` make variable into the kind cluster.
 The default value for variable is: `kuberay/apiserver:latest`.
 The name of the image can be changed by using `make load-image -e IMG=<your image name and tag>`
 * `operator-image` -- Build the operator image to be loaded in your kind cluster.
-The tag for the operator image is `kuberay/operator:latest`.
-This step is optional.
+The operator image build is `kuberay/operator:latest`.
+The image tag can be overridden from the command line: ( example: `make operator-image -e OPERATOR_IMAGE_TAG=foo`)
-* `load-operator-image` -- Load the operator image to the kind cluster created with `create-kind-cluster`.
-The tag for the operator image is `kuberay/operator:latest`, and the tag can be overridden using `make load-operator-image -E OPERATOR_IMAGE_TAG=<operator tag>`.
-To use the nightly operator tag, set `OPERATOR_IMAGE_TAG` to `nightly`.
+* `load-operator-image` -- Load the operator image to the kind cluster created with `make cluster`.
+It should be used in conjunction with the `deploy-operator targe`
 * `deploy-operator` -- Deploy operator into your cluster.
 The tag for the operator image is `kuberay/operator:latest`.
 * `undeploy-operator` -- Undeploy operator from your cluster
+* `load-ray-test-image` -- Load the ray test images into the cluster.

 When developing and testing with kind you might want to execute these targets together: